Lebanese space program: In popular culture

 A reproduction of a 1964 postage stamp was produced by the Lebanese postal service to commemorate the 21st anniversary of the Lebanese Independence.
 Depicted is one of Haigazian College's Cedar rockets.
 The society and wider Lebanese space programme is the focus of a 2012 film called The Lebanese Rocket Society.
+The 1963 Cedar 4 launch was also featured in A Sad and Beautiful World, as happening on the same day, the two protagonists of the film are born.